Editor: Barry Lee Clark

 morality corporately has historically led to great failures of commission and omission.

-Philosophy has proven a poor tool to provision answers to the practical questions of how …
+Philosophy has proven a poor tool to provide answers to the practical questions of how …

 BL Clark – Available at SSRN, 2016

 startling is that the greatest truths were spoken to him throughout his life by ordinary men,